DataMa-Solutions/docs/core_app/new/pivot/interface/subheader/settings.md

 ## Analyse all metrics relation steps

-When the toggle is checked, it displays the Market equation tree slide.
-You can not activate Inspect numerator only in the same time.
+DataMa Pivot can analyse one step or all the steps of your funnel.
+When the toggle is checked, it displays the [Market equation tree]({{site.url}}/{{site.baseurl}}/core_app/new/pivot/pivot_interface.html#market-equation-tree) slide.
+You can not activate _Inspect numerator only_ in the same time.

 ## Step interest criteria